aaroneaton/better-yourls/readme.txt

 == Changelog ==

+= 2.1.0 =
+* Enhancement: Allow for https access to YOURLS installation for API actions
+* Enhancement: Disable short-url creation for specific content types
+* Enhancement: Numerous additional hooks for more finer-grained control of URL creation

 = 2.0.1 =
 * Fix : Spaces should no longer be eliminated from titles
 * Enhancement: Allow filtering of post types (credit to domsammut)